Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Introduction

 In general, $\kappa$ changes sign along a curved flame front.
 So a mathematically interesting and physically important question is:

 \nit {\bf Question 1:} {\it How does the ``averaged" flame propagation speed depend on the curvature term?}

 As the first step, the main purpose of this paper is to establish the existence of a properly defined ``averaged speed", which is basically to average fluctuations caused by both the flow and the curvature.
-The theory of homogenization provides such a rigorous mathematical framework in environments with microscopic structures.
+The theory of homogenization provides such a rigorous mathematical framework in environments with microstructures.

 Turbulent combustion usually involves small scales.
 As a simplified model, we rescale $V$ as $V=V({x\over \epsilon})$ and replace $d$ by $d\, \epsilon$.
 Here $\epsilon$ denotes the Kolmogorov scale (the small scale in the flow).
 The diffusivity constant $d>0$ is called the Markstein number.
 We would like to point out that the dimensionless Markstein number is $d\cdot {\delta_L \over \epsilon}$ with $\delta_L$ denoting the flame thickness \cite{P2000}.
 In the thin reaction zone regime, $\delta_L = O(\epsilon)$, see Eq.
 (2.28) and Fig. 2.8 of \cite{P2000}.
 Without loss of generality, let ${\delta_L \over \epsilon}=1$.
-Then (\ref{ge1}) becomes \be G_{\epsilon,t} +\left(1-d\, \epsilon \, \mathrm{div}\left({DG_{\epsilon}\over |DG_{\epsilon}|}\right)\right)_{+} |DG_{\epsilon}|+ V\left({x\over \epsilon}\right)\cdot DG_{\epsilon}=0. \ee
+Then (\ref{ge1}) becomes \be {\partial G_{\epsilon}\over \partial t }+\left(1-d\, \epsilon \, \mathrm{div}\left({DG_{\epsilon}\over |DG_{\epsilon}|}\right)\right)_{+} |DG_{\epsilon}|+ V\left({x\over \epsilon}\right)\cdot DG_{\epsilon}=0. \ee

 Since $\epsilon \ll 1$, it is natural to look at $\lim_{\epsilon\to 0}G_{\epsilon}$, i.e., the homogenization limit.
 If $G_{\epsilon}(x,0)=p\cdot x$, the limit $\lim_{\epsilon\to 0}G_{\epsilon}(x,t)$ can be viewed as the flame propagation under the effective burning velocity (also called {\it ``turbulent flame speed"} in physics literature) along a given direction $p$.